bpbond/R-data-picarro/R-data-picarro.md

 Merging datasets
 ========================================================

 `merge` looks for names in common between two data frames, and uses these to merge.
-Options allow us to control the merge behavior.

 ```r